Gage77/Abstractanator/README.md

 ## Training and Maintenance:
 For the Abstractanator, training will occur mostly organically.
 Throughout the progression of the class, our knowledge of various graphical elements will grow, although for the more nuanced points of development, it will likely be necessary to peruse the API library.

-As for the AbstractanatorVR component, learning will have to be self-directed.
-Familiarity with Unity is essential to success, and fortunately does not require any sort of fanfare to set up and learn.
-Each of us will separately learn the application (as we all have our own learning paces) but help each other understand the peculiarities of the program as needed.

 Fortunately, since this program is not one that interacts with outside sources, maintenance will not really be needed.
 The most we would have to watch out for is if any of our resources for creating the program get updated versions, at which point we would have to decide which would be more tactical: adjusting to the new version and fixing errors that might cause, or sticking to the old one and dealing with a lack of up-to-date features.